vladikKir/Brain-games/README.md

-About:
-    Project "Brain-games" is a collection of five math games: brain-even, brain-calc, record brain-gcd, brain-progression, brain-prime.
-To start use a name of a game as a command in terminal.
+About: Project "Brain-games" is a collection of five math games: "brain-even", "brain-calc", "record brain-gcd", "brain-progression", "brain-prime".
-Minimalsystem requirements:
+To start play you can use next commands - node bin/'name of game'.js, for example - node bin/brain-even.js that starts "brain-even" game.
+These commands are also contained in "package.json" file, here you can see simple commands for every game.
+Just use command "brain-even" to start "brain-even" game and etc.

-    OS: Node.js 13+
+Minimal system requirements: OS - Node.js 13+
-Setup:
-    make install
+Setup: make install

 ### Hexlet tests and linter status: